 Mountain Rock Lodge

 This lodge is located by the slopes of Mt.
-Kenya it is 7 kilometres from Naro Moru and is less than 1km from the main road.
+Kenya it is 7 kilometers from Naro Moru and is less than 1km from the main road.

 The Kenya Wildlife Service has self-catering Lodges